ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 # What YOU Have Done

-The contributions **you** have brought to the specific project, as defined in the **context of that project** by its community.
+The contributions **you** have brought to the specific project, as defined in the **context of that project** by that community.

-> "You gain merit by doing things that specific community values"
+> "You gain merit by doing things the community values"

 .bottomnote[https://theapacheway.com/merit/]
 .topnote[community-led governance]